JPLMLIA/pdsc/README.md

 pip install .
 ```

-I have also tried with python2, but when doing pip install, I got an error with incompatible numpy versions, but python 3 works, so recommend to use that.

 Note: I created full and mini examples (a subset of rows) for the cases.
 If you take a subset of the rows, you must also update the label file with the reduced number of rows.
+The full examples are available on the JPL MLIA machines only, but I have included the mini examples in this repository.

 ## PyTests